 Coffee creamers, margarine, and anything else with trans fats: Trans fats (look on the label for "partially hydrogenated oils") raise LDL cholesterol, which causes inflammation.
 There's no safe amount to eat, so steer clear.

-Wheat, rye, and barley: The focus here is gluten, and this one's a controversial maybe.
+Wheat, rye, and barley: The focus here is gluten, and it’s controversial.
 People who have celiac disease need to avoid gluten.
-But for everyone else, the science is solid that whole grains are beneficial.
+But for everyone else, the science is solid that whole grains are a good thing.